 As a composer, I am devoted to enabling students to find their artistic and linguistic voices and to critically question and engage with their musical community.

-Mischa Salkind-Pearl joined The Boston Conservatory in 2010 and is an instructor of music theory, composition, and English as a Second Language.
+Mischa Salkind-Pearl joined the Conservatory in 2010 and is an instructor of music theory, composition, and English as a second language.

 Salkind-Pearl is a critically acclaimed composer of instrumental and vocal music.
 The Boston Globe wrote of his opera Troubled Water, premiered in September 2015 by Guerilla Opera, that “the invoked virtues, literary and musical, so fascinatingly and congruently avoid the conventionally operatic."
 Boston Classical Review listed Troubled Water as the Best Premiere of 2015.
-His works have been performed throughout the U.S., Japan, Germany, and Italy, and have been featured at music festivals and concert series in Boston, New York, Atlanta, San Francisco, Fairbanks, Tokyo, Freiburg, Pavia, and elsewhere.
-He has received commissions and performances from numerous ensembles and soloists, including Guerilla Opera, the Wellesley Composers Conference, Callithumpian Consort, Dinosaur Annex, the Boston Conservatory Sinfonietta, Mise-En Ensemble, and many others.
+Salkind-Pearl's works have been performed throughout the United States, Japan, Germany, and Italy and have been featured at music festivals and concert series in Boston, New York, Atlanta, San Francisco, Fairbanks, Tokyo, Freiburg, Pavia, and elsewhere.
+He has received commissions and performances from numerous ensembles and soloists, including Guerilla Opera, the Wellesley Composers Conference, the Callithumpian Consort, Dinosaur Annex, the Boston Conservatory Sinfonietta, and ensemble mise-en.

-MATA—work selected for reading by Finland's Uusinta Ensemble (2014)
+Work selected for reading by Finland's Uusinta Ensemble, MATA (2014)

-SICPP—first annual commission for Callithumpian Consort at New England Conservatory (2010)
+First annual commission for the Callithumpian Consort at New England Conservatory, SICPP (2010)

-Loess for saxophone and piano—commissionsed by Philipp Stäudlin
+Loess for saxophone and piano, commissioned by Philipp Stäudlin